tshoham/VI-Live-Workshop-For-BE/README.md

 1. Click  on the double arrow again and choose"Connect to Host"
 1. Paste azureuser@40.124.109.198 (for example azureuser@40.124.109.198)
 1. Choose linux os
 1. Click on file explorer and choose "Open folder".
-Choose path to "VI-Live-Workshop-For-BE"
+2. Choose path to according to your pair number - "/home/azureuser/pair2/VI-Live-Workshop-For-BE/"
+3. If prompted again, choose Linux

 #### Connecting to Dev Container within the VM